GO-29

 R/S

 Each step of program memory can store a single operation, whether that operation consists of one, two, three, or four keystrokes.
-Thus, one step of program memory might contain a single-keystroke operation like CHS, while another step of program memory could contain a two-keystroke operation, like STO 6.
+Thus, one step of program memory might contain a single-keystroke operation like x, while another step of program memory could contain a two-keystroke operation, like STO 6.
 Step 01 of program memory currently contains an operation that requires three keystrokes, t GTO 0, which we understand to be © 0.

 However, what is actually stored in program memory are not instruction mnemonics, but rather keycodes, discussed now.

-GO-29 Keycodes
+12. Keycodes

 You can tell from the display what keystrokes are loaded into each step of program memory by means of the keycodes for those keys.
 Let's look at some keycodes now.
 If you have cleared the surface area of a sphere program illustrated in the section Programmed Problem Solving, please reenter it now before continuing.